ascending-llc/AWS_Lab_ApiGateway_Cognito_Lambda/README.md

 ### Implement Cognito as authorizor tool of ApiGateway

-Fill the config.js in ./Login/ with output information from Cloudformation.
-For the first login, a new password will be reuqired in NewPassword field.
+Fill the **config.js** in ./Login/ with output information from Cloudformation.
+At the first login, a new password will be reuqired in NewPassword field.
 If everything is set correctly, you will be able to successfully log in and get a JWT.

 Run this command to implement the JWT and you will get a correct response.